-And now, with the launch of my independent food branding concept, Brand Clock is a distinctive brand name with relevance, reflecting the commitment I make to delivering, precise, innovative, engaging, 360 degree thinking and solutions of the very highest standard.
+Brand Clock® is a distinctive brand name with relevance, reflecting the commitment I make to delivering, precise, innovative, engaging, 360 degree thinking and solutions of the very highest standard.

-If you’d like to explore how I can help you create a fabulous brand name, ping me an email so we can schedule a call.
+If you’d like to explore how we can help you create a fabulous brand name, ping me an email so we can schedule a call.

 Call: +44 (0) 207 205 2998 or email today for an initial chat.